openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Hyperlink** - Reference link to another location in the same or another document or report.

-**Import engine** - Uploads external data sources consisting of metadata or a combination of metadata and file attachments to the EQUELLA Digital Repository.
+**Import engine** - Uploads external data sources consisting of metadata or a combination of metadata and file attachments to the openEQUELLA Digital Repository.
 Allows users to supply an XSLT for custom mapping of the import item’s metadata.

 **IMS** - Instructional Management Systems—content packaging standard.

 **Initial value** - Default value that is automatically applied to a wizard control, but that may also be altered at the time of contribution or during editing.
 Can be used for storing commonly entered information for a given collection, such as course names or codes.

-**Institution Manager** - EQUELLA application that allows for convenient hosting of EQUELLA.
-One physical installation of EQUELLA can host as many virtual installations of EQUELLA as required.
+**Institution Manager** - openEQUELLA application that allows for convenient hosting of openEQUELLA.
+One physical installation of openEQUELLA can host as many virtual installations of openEQUELLA as required.

-**Internal Groups plug-in** - Administration Console User Management plug-in that enables EQUELLA users to be managed as groups when no groups are provided by the UMS.
+**Internal Groups plug-in** - Administration Console User Management plug-in that enables openEQUELLA users to be managed as groups when no groups are provided by the UMS.

 **Internal Roles plug-in** - Administration Console User Management plug-in.
-Internal roles are labels that offer a greater variety of user groupings or sets than EQUELLA Groups and can be used in conjunction with any configured UMP.
+Internal roles are labels that offer a greater variety of user groupings or sets than openEQUELLA Groups and can be used in conjunction with any configured UMP.

 **Internal Users plug-in** - Administration Console User Management plug-in that can provide user management options that can be applied concurrently with an external plug-in.
-This plug-in allows the creation of EQUELLA users.
+This plug-in allows the creation of openEQUELLA users.

-**Item** - Content that is stored in the EQUELLA Digital Repository.
+**Item** - Content that is stored in the openEQUELLA Digital Repository.
 Items are contributed to a customised Collection using a contribution wizard.
-An EQUELLA Item typically comprises information (metadata) and one or more files uploaded during contribution.
+An openEQUELLA Item typically comprises information (metadata) and one or more files uploaded during contribution.

 **Item Administration** - Page providing administrator access to all items in the repository, regardless of ownership.
-Typically accessed through the Item Management link in the Administer group in the EQUELLA Home page navigation pane.
+Typically accessed through the Item Management link in the Administer group in the openEQUELLA Home page navigation pane.

 **Item Finder** - Contribution wizard control—deprecated in favour of the Resource Selector control.

-**Item status** - Every item in the EQUELLA repository has a status that can determine filtering and viewing options, and which operations are allowable on the item.
+**Item status** - Every item in the openEQUELLA repository has a status that can determine filtering and viewing options, and which operations are allowable on the item.

 **Item Summary Display template** - Controls what metadata is displayed on the Item Summary page.

 **ITunes U™ browser** - Contribution wizard control that allows users to search for and add iTunesU™ resources to a contributed item.

-**Janison** - Third-party system that can be integrated with EQUELLA to deliver online content.
+**Janison** - Third-party system that can be integrated with openEQUELLA to deliver online content.
 Often referred to as an LMS, CMS or VLE.

-**JavaScript™** - Scripting language used to enhance the functionality of EQUELLA processes.
+**JavaScript™** - Scripting language used to enhance the functionality of openEQUELLA processes.

 **Kerberos™** - Protocol and mechanism for securely authenticating users of a public network.

 **Key resources** - Important resources relating to a hierarchy topic.

-**Language pack** - Allows the default controls in EQUELLA to display institution specific text and users to select a preferred language for the user interface display.
+**Language pack** - Allows the default controls in openEQUELLA to display institution specific text and users to select a preferred language for the user interface display.

-**Languages plug-in** - Administration Console System Settings plug-in that enables the use of multiple languages within EQUELLA and provides customisation of EQUELLA labels and text (e.g. display titles and error messages) to specific locales.
+**Languages plug-in** - Administration Console System Settings plug-in that enables the use of multiple languages within openEQUELLA and provides customisation of openEQUELLA labels and text (e.g. display titles and error messages) to specific locales.

-**Large Image Viewer** - Allows users to easily view very large, detailed images stored in the EQUELLA repository.
+**Large Image Viewer** - Allows users to easily view very large, detailed images stored in the openEQUELLA repository.

 **LDAP** - Lightweight Directory Access Protocol—a popular protocol for user authentication.